AliyunContainerService/k8s-for-docker-desktop/README.md

 ./load_images.sh
 ```

-or in Power Shell of Windows
+or in PowerShell of Windows

 ```
  .\load_images.ps1